marboleda/memory-card-game/README.md

 ## Used
 - JavaScript
 - React (w/ Hooks)
+- TypeScript

 ## What did I learn?
 - Using Hooks to manage state in React
+- How to migrate my JavaScript project into TypeScript